IBM/CodeEngine/thumbnail/README.md

 ## Initial Setup

 You can work through this tutorial using the
-[IBM Cloud Shell](https://cloud.ibm.com/shell) application in your browser, or you can install the necessary CLI tools on your own machine.
+[IBM Cloud Shell](https://cloud.ibm.com/shell) service in your browser, or you can install the necessary CLI tools on your own machine.

 If you use [Cloud Shell](https://cloud.ibm.com/shell) then make sure you